 Compensation You May Be Entitled to After a Pedestrian Accident

-As with any personal injury, you are entitled to compensation.
-For a pedestrian accident, you can obtain compensation for both economic and non-economic damages.
+As with any personal injury, you have a right to pursue compensation.
+You can seek restitution for economic and non-economic damages in a pedestrian accident.
 Economic damages are the losses you suffer that directly impact your finances.

-Economic damages include things like:
+These damages include things like:

-- Medical costs
+- Medical bills.

-- Lost wages
+- Lost wages.

-- Property damage
+- Property damage.

-Non-economic damages include things like:
+These damages include things like:

-- Pain and suffering
+- Pain and suffering.

-- Permanent disability
+- Permanent disability.

-- Mental anguish
+- Mental anguish.

-If the driver is criminally negligent or drunk, you may be eligible for additional compensation.
+You may be eligible for additional compensation if the driver is criminally negligent or drunk.
 The money awarded in these cases is known as punitive damages, meant to punish the defendant for their actions.

 Damages Available After a Fatal Pedestrian Accident

-- Take your case to trial
+- Taking your case to trial if necessary

-Liability and Fault in a Pedestrian Accident
+Determining Liability and Fault in a Pedestrian Accident

-- Were you in the walkway?
+- Were you on the sidewalk?

 - Did you have a “safe-to-walk” signal?

-- Did you dart through traffic?
+- Did you dart out into traffic?

-The level of fault that you hold for an accident will directly correlate with the amount of compensation you are able to receive.
-For example, if you hold 10% of the fault for your accident, you will only be able to recover 90% of the value of your claim.
-If your level of fault rises above 50%, you will no longer be eligible for compensation.
+The level of fault you hold for an accident will directly correlate with the compensation you receive.
+For example, if you are 10% at fault for your accident, you will only be able to recover 90% of your personal injury claim’s value.

 Jaywalking in the State of Georgia

 Both drivers and pedestrians must be careful and share the road.
-Pedestrians are expected to yield to traffic, and drivers are required to keep an eye out for pedestrians on the road.
+Pedestrians are expected to yield to traffic, and drivers must keep an eye out for pedestrians.

-Negligence Per Se Can Affect Your Pedestrian Accident Case
+How Negligence Per Se Can Affect Your Pedestrian Accident Case

 Legal Obligations of Pedestrians and Drivers

-- Cross the street within a marked or designated crosswalk
+- Cross the street within a marked or designated crosswalk.

 Individuals behind the wheel of a vehicle have a responsibility to have and act in these specific ways:

-- Yielding to bicyclists and pedestrians
+- Yield to bicyclists and pedestrians.

-- Adhering to traffic lights
+- Adhere to traffic lights.